duju211/transalp/README.md

 -   Arrange measurements based on time
 -   Turn activity date into character (for easier plotting)
+-   Include a row number to make it easier to identify each record later on
 -   Turn distance from meters into kilometers

 <!-- -->